akael888/akael888-site/src/app/data/sentence-repeater.md

 - **Duplicate X amount of sentences**
 - **Define several variables within the sentence before duplicating**
 - **Adjust each variable's behaviour and rules when duplicated**
+- **Register an account and Login with credentials**
+- **Store Sentence and Variables within the Database, and Fetch the saved Sentence and Variables**

 ### Development